cal-poly-dxhub/manufactured-homes/README.md

 **All work produced is open source.
 More information can be found in the GitHub repo.**

 ## Authors
-- Dhvani Goel - dhgoel@calpoly.edu
+- Dhvani Goel - [dhgoel@calpoly.edu]
-- Sharon Liang - sliang19@calpoly.edu
+- Sharon Liang - [sliang19@calpoly.edu]

 ## Table of Contents
 - Overview
 - Deployment

 ## Overview
-The DxHub developed a web-based tool to extract key housing data from scanned PDFs using AWS Textract.
+The DxHub developed a web-based tool to extract key housing data from scanned PDFs using Amazon Textract.
 Designed to support the City of San Luis Obispo’s housing upgrade concierge service, this tool automates manual document review for faster, more reliable processing.

 The extractor includes the following features:
 - Upload scanned title and registration documents (PDF)